-This section addresses a key reform area - the development of an Essential Care List (ECL) to ensure that sub-acute care medical products needed by patients for their care, and in some cases, survival, are readily available using a system that is equitable, transparent, and affordable.
-The scheme for an ECL will enable subsidised access to essential care medical technologies that provide necessities to chronically ill or incapacitated patients in the community setting.
-The items intended for inclusion in the scheme are consumable, single use, non-implantable medical products, together with the hardware that the consumables are used with, essential to maintain an acceptable quality of life for afflicted patients who without government subsidy would not have adequate access to life supporting medical technology.
+This section addresses a key reform area - the development of an Essential Care List (ECL) to ensure that sub-acute care medical products needed by individuals for their care, and in some cases, survival, are readily available using a system that is equitable, transparent, and affordable.
+The scheme for an ECL will enable subsidised access to essential care medical technologies that provide necessities to chronically ill, disabled or incapacitated individuals in the community setting.
+The items intended for inclusion in the scheme are consumable, single use, non-implantable medical products, together with the hardware that the consumables are used with, essential to maintain an acceptable quality of life for those people who without government subsidy would not have adequate access to life supporting medical technology.

-At present many of these essential care items are either unfunded or, if funded, vary in availability and subsidy depending on the place where the patient lives.
-Some assistance is available from the Federal Government; other support is from State Governments.
-Some products are provided ex gratia by healthcare practitioners who understand the need of the patient for the benefit that can be gained from use of a particular product.
+At present many of these essential care items are either unfunded or, if funded, vary in availability and subsidy depending on the place where the individual lives.
+Some assistance is available from the Federal Government; other support is from State

+Governments.
+Some products are provided ex gratia by healthcare practitioners who understand the benefit that can be gained from use of a particular product.